 If needed, take your Communication-A course

 Some students test out of this requirement on the English Placement Test or are exempted through a score of 4 or 5 on either of the English AP exams.
-Completion of a Communication-A course is a pre-requisite for J201 (a prerequisite for application to the J-School).
+Completion of a Communication-A course is a prerequisite for J201, which is a prerequisite for admission to the J-School.

 Complete your math requirements

 If you have an outstanding Quantitative Reasoning-A or math requirement, take the appropriate course/s (often Math 112, but there are many options) within your first two years.

 If you choose to pursue a Bachelor of Science (BS) degree, you will need to complete up to the third-year level of one foreign language.
 If you took three years of one foreign language in high school, you have completed this requirement (one high-school year is equivalent to one university semester).
 If you choose to pursue a Bachelor of Arts (BA) degree, you must complete up to either the fourth-year level of one foreign language, or the third-year level of one language and the second-year level of another.
 The latter option may be preferable if you took two or three years of a foreign language in high school but do not feel confident taking the same language at the next level of difficulty at the UW.

 BA students must complete 12 credits in the sciences; BS students must take 16.
 You do not want to be a junior or a senior who needs to take additional science credits to finish up your degree.
 Take the classes early.

 Take Journalism 201: Introduction to Mass Communication